Covert Comic Home Page

 Thursday

 As an operations officer on the front lines of the fight against international terrorism, there have been times I wept after agent meetings.
-The intel was that damn funny.
+The intel was that funny.

 Happy Thanksgiving!

-While dutifully babysitting the kids and waiting to eat bird this afternoon, cruised around the Agency's public web site on the home PC.
-Noted that, according to the description on the site, the celebrated HQS sculpture Kryptos (you know, the one I heroically saved from terrorists only a few weeks ago) "incorporates native American materials such as wood and metal."
+While babysitting the kids and waiting to eat bird this afternoon, cruised around the Agency's public web site on the home PC.
+Noted per the description on the page that the celebrated HQS sculpture Kryptos (you know, the one I heroically saved from terrorists only a few weeks ago) "incorporates native American materials such as wood and metal."
+You can't make this stuff up, people.
+At least not without an official security clearance.

 Thought about terror.
 Frequently.